 This will depend solely on geography.
 Garmin has partnered with iHeartradio but the platform currently supports US only.
 Users in Singapore can have access to alternative music platforms such as KKbox.

 I did my music transfer from a Windows OS laptop and speak from that experience.
 The music transfer process is effected via Garmin Express.
 You choose the songs you wish to transfer and “send” it from your computer to the wearable and it’s done.

 Thereafter the songs will appear on the wearable and play on connected Bluetooth audio devices.
 Album art included.

 The lack of a native music platform puts Garmin at a disadvantage compared to the Apple Watch and Android Wear devices.
 I’m comparing versus my experience with the Apple Watch where the experience was more positive.

 I like to think consumer’s way of enjoying music is ever changing – curated playlists, blast from the past and so on.
 It’s no longer simply a matter of downloading all the songs unto a device but more of finding the “right” music for the occasion, on demand.

 The Forerunner 645 Music may be a first for Garmin in tackling wearables with music playing capability but personally, it’s still a distance from the wearable leader Apple Watch and its native Apple Music platform, any mobile device and competing music platforms.
 I get my music via Spotify and relish the immense library of songs which I can’t fathom downloading unto the wearable.
-It can’t anyway.
+It can’t anyway with its limited storage.